brucou/react-state-driven/README.md

 - The event source is terminated when the `<Machine/>` component is removed from the screen (`componentWillUnmount` lifecycle method)

-This document is structured as follows:

-- we quickly present the rationale behind modelling user interfaces with state machines and the resulting architecture
-- we continue with our API design goals
-- we finally explain and document the actual API together with a [simple example](#example) of use, taken from other similar libraries

 # Modelling user interfaces with state machines
 We are going all along to refer to a image search application example to illustrate our